Gigaspaces/xap-docs/site/content/xap/12.2/security/security-concepts.markdown

 # Authentication

+Authentication is the process of establishing and confirming the authenticity of a _principal_.
+A _principal_ in XAP terms, means a user (human or software) performing an action in your application.
+XAP's authentication layer is equipped with standard encryption algorithms (such as AES and MD5), and can be customized to integrate with other security standards (i.e. Spring Security).

-Authentication is the act of supplying user credentials (usually username and password) to be confirmed as authentic against a secured service.
+Authenticating a user is achieved by supplying credentials (usually username and password) to be confirmed as authentic against a secured service.
 Authentication fails either due to an unknown user or an invalid password, resulting in an `AuthenticationException`.
 A successful authentication results in an authenticated session used for further correspondence.

 ```java
 interface SecurityManager {